EYE2DRIVE

 A Technology Based on a Strong Patent Portfolio

-This rich patent portfolio showcases the company’s advanced knowledge and ensures a defensible market position, offering clients unmatched reliability and protection in the autonomous navigation and imaging sensor landscape.
+This comprehensive patent portfolio showcases the company’s advanced knowledge.
+It ensures a robust market position, providing clients with unmatched reliability and protection in autonomous navigation and imaging sensor landscape.

-Why Eye2Drive’s Sensor is the Future of AV
+Eye2Drive’s Sensor is the Future of Autonomous Navigation

 We did a SWOT analysis comparing the major sensor technologies for autonomous navigation vehicles: traditional imaging sensors, LiDars, Radars, and the new generation of bio-inspired sensors created by Eye2Drive.
 The results of our analysis are shared in the comparison table below.